contentful-userland/gatsby-contentful-starter/README.md

 This command will ask you for a space ID, and access tokens for the Contentful Management, Preview and Delivery API and then import the needed content model into the space you define and write a config file (`./contentful.json`).

 ## Crucial Commands

+This projects comes with a few handy commands for linting and code fixing.
+The most important ones are the ones to develop and ship code.
+You can find the most important commands below.

 ### `npm run dev`